How you sustain your Gold practice is unique to your school.

 Find the School Evaluation: Gold Reaccreditation form here.

 Request a date.

-Contact firstname.lastname@example.org with two or three potential dates.
+Contact your Professional Advisor with two or three potential dates.
 Your request will then be shared with an assessor who will contact you to confirm the date and to request a purchase order number for the cost of the assessment.
-See costs section at the bottom of this page for the costs for your school.

 With your RRSA Steering Group, design a reaccreditation visit programme to showcase your Rights Respecting work to our UNICEF UK assessor(s).